BEEF LIVER BALLS

 She also complained that the dog food apparently provided a ‘lot of nutrition in a tiny quantity of food’ not giving them enough bulk.

 To the unaware, dogs only need a little bit of meat, because meat has a lot of protein.
 They don’t need bulk to feel satisfied like humans do.
-In fact they don’t need grain at all.
+In fact, they don’t need grain at all.
 If anyone can recall seeing a wild dog roam a farmer’s field and eat the raw grain from his crop, congratulations, you have found the first seriously ill mutant dog.
 Dogs just don’t intentionally eat grains in the wild, nor should they have to in your kitchen.
-The massive stools that pellet fed dogs make are testament to how much of the manufactured dog food, they don’t actually use.
+The massive stools that pellet fed dogs make are a testament to how much of the manufactured dog food, they don’t actually use.

 DOG FOOD PROBLEM 3 - “too much variance in look and smell”